lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

     **Kubernetes authorization**

-    To execute the following procedure you must have installed in your computer the credentials to access the Kubernetes cluster.
+    To execute this procedure, you must have the necessary credentials installed to access the Kubernetes cluster.
-    Detailed `Instructions for Kubernetes`_.
+    Refer to the instructions for `Kubernetes`_.

 ..